hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/USERGUIDE.md

 ### Prerequisite check reports missing objects

 The tool lists every missing object with its type and which SSLO object references it.
 Create the missing objects and retry.
-For portable dependencies (datagroups, URL categories, monitors), the tool offers auto-creation if the snapshot has stored configs.

 ### Policy swap blocked on missing service